-Believe it or not fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.
+Believe it or not, fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.

-Fish oil helps regulate the hormones involved in the process and is powerful enough to even lower hormones like leptin and insulin.
+Fish oil helps to regulate the hormones involved in the process and is powerful enough to even lower hormones like leptin and insulin.

 It also has the ability to alter your lean muscle mass and directly alter fat mass through its effects on certain enzymes.

 Learn more about how fish oil can help with weight loss including other therapies it can be combined with to help boost weight loss results…

 How Fish Oil can help with Weight Loss

 Losing weight isn’t about counting or cutting your calories.

 If weight loss was truly only about calories then how would supplements help with weight loss?

 Long-lasting sustained weight loss is about managing your hormones.

 The hormones that tell your body to store fat (insulin), the hormones that manage your metabolism (thyroid hormone), the hormones that tell your body when you are hungry/full (leptin), and the sex hormones that manage your lean body mass (testosterone).